michalvarys/celestial-academy/src/content/homepage/index.md

 ---
 seoTitle: "Discover your Life Path"
-seoDescription: "Welcome to my website!"
+seoDescription: "Welcome to the Celestial Academy, and experience readings using one of the most powerful system of Astrology ever devised."
-seoKeywords: "Astrology, Trarot, Kabbalah, Life path"
+seoKeywords: "Astrology, Tarot, Kabbalah, Life Path"
 ---